Working in Barcelona?

 Finding work in Barcelona is not so easy for expats.
 Not only are many employers looking for foreign employees who are fluent in Spanish, most of them also expect at least basic proficiency in Catalan.
-But even though the job search may take some effort on your part, it is definitely possible to find work in Barcelona.
+Even though the job search may take some effort on your part, it is definitely possible to find work in Barcelona.
 Your chances increase if you have already secured your NIE, your personal identity number.
 This is not easy to do without an employment contract, mind you.

 Browse online job databases and the job sections of expat websites.
 Loquo.com, for instance, offers an online job section for Barcelona and other destinations within Spain, while infojobs.com also provides services of this nature.
 Websites like Jobsin Barcelona advertise in English, making the job search that little bit less stressful.
-If you are fluent in Spanish, you can also look through local newspapers for vacant positions.
+If you are fluent in Spanish, you can also look through local newspapers for vacancies.
 La Vanguardia and El País have very extensive job sections and are probably the most popular newspapers in Barcelona.

 For expats on the job hunt, the Barcelona Metropolitan magazine can be of great help as well.
-The monthly magazine is published in English and offers a job section in the back with positions particularly suitable for expats.
-Copies are available at most language schools, as well as Café de la Opera on La Rambla 74 and the Hibernan English Bookshop in Gracia.
+The monthly magazine is published in English and has a job section in the back with positions particularly well suited for expats.
+Copies are available at most language schools, as well as Café de la Opera on La Rambla 74 and the Hibernan English Bookshop in Gràcia.

 The tax regulations for expats depend mostly on their country of origin and type of employment.
 These details determine whether you have to pay taxes in Spain and how exactly you are required to pay them.
 US citizens, for instance, should contact the Internal Revenue Service in the United States for more information or refer to the Income Tax Convention with Spain.